Pattern — WebSocket¶

 ;; without any extra wiring.

-:data (fn [snap _] {:url (-> snap :data :url)
+{:url (-> snap :data :url)

-:auth-token (-> snap :data :auth-token)})
+:auth-token (-> snap :data :auth-token)})}

 ;; Parent-level transitions inherited by every leaf

 ;; (per [005 §Transition resolution]).
-Any transport-level error
+Any transport-level close during

-:on {:ws/closed {:target :reconnecting
+:on {:ws/closed {:guard :current-socket?

-:action :bump-retry}
+:action :on-socket-lost}

 :ws/fatal {:target :failed